MuhammedGzel/text-and-video-classification/README.md

 In the realm of video classification, we developed two different models: a 3D Convolutional Neural Network (CNN) and a combination of 2D CNN followed by an LSTM layer.
 The 3D CNN focuses on analyzing spatiotemporal features within video frames, while the 2D CNN + LSTM architecture effectively captures the temporal patterns and dependencies within video sequences.

+# Datasets Used
+For training our text classification models, we utilized the TC32 dataset.
+This dataset offers a diverse range of textual data, enabling us to develop models that can effectively categorize text inputs into relevant classes.

+When addressing video classification, we worked with a subset of 25 classes from the UCF-101 dataset.
+This subset was chosen to streamline the training process and ensure efficient model development.
+The UCF-101 dataset is renowned for its broad collection of action videos, which serve as a suitable foundation for our video classification tasks.

+# User Interface Development
+To facilitate the utilization of our trained models, we designed a user-friendly interface using PyQt5.
+This interface enables users to interact with our models seamlessly, making class predictions for various types of input data including audio, video, and text.

+Additionally, our interface supports audio and video files for text classification tasks, further enhancing the versatility and usability of our solution.
+Users can intuitively provide input data through the interface and receive accurate predictions from our deep learning models.

 ![alt](https://github.com/MuhammedGzel/stack-data-structure-applet-visualization/blob/main/app_screenshot.png)